 These antibacterial ingredients are added with the intention of making the soap better able to kill bacteria.
 It’s important to remember that bacteria are not the same as viruses.
 Antibacterial soaps are not effective against common viruses you may come into contact with, including cold and flu viruses.

-According to the FDA, antibacterial soaps are no more effective than regular soap.
+According to the U.S. Food and Drug Administration, antibacterial soaps are no more effective than regular soap.
 In a 2017 review of antibacterial and antiseptic products, the FDA explained that while millions of Americans use these products, there is no known scientific evidence that antibacterial soap works better than plain soap.

 Clinical studies on antibacterial soap would need to demonstrate specifically that the active ingredients in the soaps protect consumers from illness and disease.
 This quality hasn’t been demonstrated yet, according to the FDA.

-During 2016, the FDA banned 19 chemicals found in over-the-counter antibacterial soaps, including triclosan (used in liquid soaps) and triclocarban, (used bar soaps) because of concerns that these chemicals cause health problems such as bacterial resistance and hormonal disruptions.
+During 2016, the FDA banned 19 chemicals found in over-the-counter antibacterial soaps, including triclosan (an antibacterial and antifungal agent used in liquid soaps) and triclocarban, (used in bar soaps) because of concerns that these chemicals cause health problems such as bacterial resistance and hormonal disruptions.

 Is Antibacterial Soap Bad For The Environment?